tradle/why-hypercore/FAQ.md

 Hyperdrive provides many of the hard to create components to replicate the functionality of Dropbox and Google Drive.
 Beaker Browser adds the UI to it.

 Hyperdrive is a library and can also [run as a service](https://github.com/hypercore-protocol/hyperdrive-daemon), that is accessible via an API and can show up as a [normal directory on your disk](https://github.com/hypercore-protocol/hyperdrive-daemon#fuse) (this part works on MacOS and Linux, with Windows in works).

+#### Can you help me picture use cases for Hyperdrive?

+- Dropbox, Google Drive, etc. alternative without a central server.
+These systems are used by millions of teams and everyone's privacy is compromised.
+In addition, Hyperdrive adds magic powers of media streaming and bandwidth sharing with peers (Hyperdrive is helped by a companion Hyperspace service (daemon), which runs like a Dropbox service in the background).

+- Distributed, replicated file system, an alternative to NFS, Samba/cifs or sshfs.
+Distributed file system is essential component of Cloud services.
+Hyperdrive is much better suited to run in multi-tenant environment.

+- A building block to create a real alternative to Object Storage (S3).

+- Distribution of software and large datasets to / from / between Data Centers and any case of Big Data fan-out.

 #### How can Hyperdrive be shared?